paulhosch/Box-Plot/README.md

 ## Run and Customize the Script

 Navigate to `boxPlotMain.py` in the VS Code Editor.
 Update the `data_file_path` and `save_path` variables in the script to point to the correct locations on your system.
 You can also adjust the plot's appearance as desired.
+I highly recomend doing so with the help of chatGPT or Copiolot, simply copy and paste the main script and prompt the requested changes.
 To run the script, simply press the run button in VS Code.